vespa-engine/documentation/documentation/tutorials/blog-recommendation-nn.md

-The reranking phase, if specified, will by default be run on the 100 best hits on each search node, after matching and before information is returned upwards to the Qrs.
+The reranking phase, if specified, will by default be run on the 100 best hits on each search node, after matching and before information is returned upwards to the search container.
 The number of hits to rerank can be turned up or down as needed.
 Below is a toy example showing how to configure first and second phase ranking expressions in the rank profile section of search definitions where the second phase rank expression is run on the 200 best hits from first phase on each